-While Mount Macedon Winery’s cellar door and restaurant offers a delicious menu featuring local produce, as well as picnic boxes you can enjoy on their scenic paddocks.
+While Mount Macedon Winery‘s cellar door and restaurant offer a delicious menu featuring local produce, as well as picnic boxes you can enjoy on their scenic paddocks.

 Places to stay in Mount Macedon

 You’ll find an abundance of sweet cottages, B&B’s and self-contained guesthouses to hibernate on the mountain.

-Use our Where to Stay guide for further options.
+Use our Where to Stay guide for ideas.

 Attractions near Mount Macedon